qzdl/pg-deploy/README.md

 or a rollback, only the direction of transformation must be defined:
 If the new_schema has a new table then the table declaration must be calculated and applied to the old_schema.
 The other direction would be a DROP statement that removes the excess table.

+Caveats

+- chain renaming is rollback boundary: if object A is renamed as B, B is renamed as C and a new A is made in subsequent changes, it is impossible to restore the initial state.
+If that is a table, it is not possible to decide if it is a new table or a renamed old one.
+    With other words: RENAMEing objects is not encouraged.
+- runtime errors are not checked:
+    In case of changing the name of a function from or to its qualified form but inside a function or dependent function the change is not made the result leads to runtime errors.
+Tests are great tools to prevent such situation.

 <a id="org30bf2dc"></a>